Post Author: Eugene Nagawiecki

 Magda1234

 Your photographs are art.
 Your subjects, especially if people, want to be treated seriously and presented in the most profound and dignified manner possible.
-Even if they don’t realize that form is in print, once they see it the reality will set in.
-In the way most music and sound experts (especially older ones) still swear by the vinyl experience over digital sound, you are the expert of atheistic, presentation, and that “wow” effect; your medium of photography.
+Even if they don’t realize that form is in print, once they see it, the reality will set in.
+In the way most music and sound experts (especially older ones) still swear by the vinyl experience over digital sound, you are the expert of atheistic presentation and that “wow” effect; your medium of photography.
 Educate your client and show them the possibilities of print.

 Photography Done Right